SimonEnsemble/PorousMaterials.jl/README.md

 ## Building blocks

-All of the commands below should run if you're in the `PorousMaterials.jl/test` directory.
+All of the commands below (and above) should run if you're in the `PorousMaterials.jl/test` directory so that `PorousMaterials.jl` can find the right input files.
+By default, if you `Pkg.clone()`'d `PorousMaterials.jl`, the `test` directory is in `~/.julia/v0.6/PorousMaterials`.
 Just fire up Julia and type in:

 ```julia
 using PorousMaterials
 ```